 Capital Gains Tax ("impôt sur la plus-value immobilière")

-The rate of CGT for both French and non-French residents, is 19% in 2018 on the net gain.
-In addition to the capital gains tax, non-residents must pay social charges at a rate of 17.2%.
+The rate of CGT for both French and non-French residents, is 19% in 2019 on the net gain.
+In addition to the capital gains tax, non-residents living outside the EU/EEA or Switzerland must pay social charges at a rate of 17.2%.
+For those residing in EU/EEA or Switzerland and registered with an European health care scheme other than French a French health care scheme, they will pay a solidarity tax of 7.5% instead of the social charges.

 In addition to the aforementioned tax rates, a supplementary rate of tax (between 2% and 6%) is also payable on large gains over €50,000.00.